 Car Charging Stations

 - We believe that electric and hybrid vehicles are a great opportunity to reduce global warming emissions.
-We host free & fast car charging stations at Frederick, Woodbridge, and Abington as well as free Level II car charging at most locations and provides access to workplace charging at our Central Office.
+We host free & fast car charging stations at Frederick, Woodbridge, and Abington as well as free Level II car charging stations at all locations (except Bowie) and provides access to workplace charging at our Central Office.

 - We’re a proud member of the U.S. Department of Energy’s Workplace Charging Challenge.

 Reducing Reliance on Plastic

-- In 2010, we launched Plastic Surgery, a comprehensive storewide effort to eliminate unnecessary plastic waste in every way possible.
+- In 2010, we launched Plastic Surgery, a comprehensive storewide effort to eliminate unnecessary plastic waste.
 The first (and most important) step was to ban bottled still water, replacing it with water machines and reusable water containers.

 - We use ultra-low watt LED overhead, track, refrigerated, case, and exit lights.
 LED parking lot lights are used in some stores.